 Ken is a Fellow of the Institution of Engineers Australia and the Royal Aeronautical Society.
 He has been a member of several boards and committees in the aerospace, science and technology domain.

 Robert Nioa, CEO of NIOA and the Australian Missile Corporation, said Ken would be an asset to the new board as AMC supports the government’s plans to establish a domestic guided weapons enterprise.

 The AMC Advisory Board’s mission will be to assist the executive team, advising on industry trends, providing insights, and thought leadership, as well as identifying business development and strategic growth opportunities.

 ‘’We are thrilled to welcome Ken to the Board,’’ Mr Nioa said. ‘’After many years as a respected scientist we are convinced that he will complement the capabilities of his board colleagues with his expertise in science, technology and management.’’

 In taking up his position, Ken said: ‘’I am looking forward to helping shape the future of the Australian Missile Corporation.

 ‘’We have an opportunity to make a huge contribution to Australia’s broader defence strategy while building true sovereign capability in defence design and manufacturing.’’

-Launched earlier this year, the Australian Missile Corporation is a wholly owned subsidiary of NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.
+Launched earlier this year, the Australian Missile Corporation was founded by NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.